yiyungent/PluginCore/README.md

 - **Dependency injection** - You can apply for dependency injection in the construction method of the plug-in class that implements IPlugin.
 Of course, dependency injection can also be used in the controller construction method
 - **Modular** - Process modularization, full dependency injection, can be implemented by replacement to customize the plug-in mechanism
 - **Easy to expand** - You can write your own plug-in SDK, then reference the plug-in SDK, write extension plug-ins-custom plug-in hooks, and apply
+- **Plugin dependency tree** - Declarative dependencies, automatically establish the correct loading order according to the dependencies between plugins
-- **Widget** - You can bury the extension point in the front end, and then insert the widget through the plugin
+- **Widget** - You can bury extension points in the front end, inject widgets through plug-ins, widgets have perfect HTML/CSS/JavaScript support, and elegant event dispatch
 - **No database required** - No database dependency
 - **0 intrusion** - Nearly zero intrusion, does not affect your existing system
 - **Little reliance** - Only rely on a third-party package (`SharpZipLib` for decompression)